HieronZhang/SkyByte-Artifact/README.md

 └── ...
 ```

-For every set of trace (e.g., the one for `bc` with 8 threads), there are one trace configuration file (`trace.txt`) and several raw trace files (`trace_XX.raw` files).
-The format of the trace files is the same as Macsim.
+Each set of traces (e.g., the traces for `bc` with 8 threads), includes a trace configuration file (`trace.txt`) and several raw trace files (`trace_XX.raw` files).
+The trace file format is consistent with that of the Macsim simulator.
 See section 3.4 of `doc/macsim.pdf` for more details.

 ### 2.2 Configuration Files

-Under the ``configs`` directory, we have prepared different configuration files for different workloads, design baselines and specific settings (e.g., the context-switch policy).
-You can refer to ``configs/README.md`` for more details.
+The ``configs`` directory contains configuration files tailored for various workloads, design baselines and specific settings (e.g., the context-switch policy).
+For detailed information about
+these files, refer to ``configs/README.md``.

 ### 2.3 Launching A Single Experiment

-After compiling the simulation framework, you will find the symbol link ``macsim`` in the ``bin`` directory.
-Under the ``bin`` directory, the file ``trace_file_list`` is used to specify the location of the instruction trace configuration file (the corresponding `trace.txt`).
-In this artifact, we will provide scripts to automatically setup the individual experiments (introduced later).
+After compiling the simulation framework, a symbolic link ``macsim`` will appear in the ``bin`` directory.
+Within the ``bin`` directory, the file ``trace_file_list`` specifies the location of the instruction trace configuration file (the corresponding `trace.txt`).
+This artifact include scripts to automate the setup the individual experiments (introduced later).

-To launch a single experiment, run the following command:
+To launch a single experiment, use the following command:

 ```
 cd bin